aj1thkr1sh/stylq-bower/stylq/readme.md

   Stylq  : sample.stylq Exported to sample.html
   ```

+  Comment is like mentioned below.
-  Comment is as same as HTML Comment.
+  Only Multiline Comment is allowed.
   Example
   ```
   //sample.stylq